eclipse-sisu/sisu-project/CONTRIBUTING.md

 One of the committers will take a look and provide feedback or merge your contribution.

-That's it, thanks for contributing to Eclipse/Sisu!
+That's it, thanks for contributing to Sisu!

 [ECA]:             https://www.eclipse.org/legal/ECA.php
 [issue-tracker]:   https://github.com/eclipse/sisu.inject/issues